 A mountain bike event like Lesotho Sky does not get organised overnight.
-It takes a few Basotho villages to accomplish and set up Africa’s top MTB stage race.
+It takes a few Basotho villages to accomplish and set up one of Africa’s top mountain bike events.
 We have to appreciate the effort it takes to make this event happen each year.
 Introducing Lesotho Sky’s finest, the clan.

 Managing Director & Founder

 Christian completed his primary school in Lesotho and continued schooling in Germany and South Africa.
-A strong propensity to adventure and his inclination to invest in the mother continent have recently brought him back from London to Cape Town.
 One of his childhood memories is cruising through Lesotho on a BMX bike and it is his passion for riding that led him to the Lesotho Sky.
 He holds an Honours Degree in Financial Analysis and Portfolio Management from the University of Cape Town.
 Changing the world by means of his own ideas, he is the proud founder of this event.

 Race Director & Founder